|

 "big_key"

-by the string [file], if the key payload
+the string [file], if the key payload exceeds

-indicating that the key is small enough to
+that the key is small enough to reside in

 For the ".request_key_auth" key type (authorization